Duet3D/wiki-content/User_manual/Reference/Duet_Web_Control_Manual.md

 ![dwc23_17_status_13.png](/manual/dwc/dwc23_17_status_13.png)

-Shows the current tool’s Tool Fan (print cooling fan) slider, with the current setting as a %.
-Click ‘Change Visibity’ to show other fans configured in config.g. related to the currently active tool’s print cooling fan (as different tools may use different print cooling fans etc).
-Thermostatic fans are not displayed.
+Shows the current duty cycle/speed for each fan, and allows direct selection of fans and manual setting of their speed.
+The 'Tool fan' is the controllable fan of the currently selected tool.
+All Gcode/manually controlled fans should be shown.
+Thermostatically controlled fans are not shown, and are not controllable.
+Click ‘Change Visibity’ to show/hide fans.

 ## Extrusion Factors